krabinowitz1/read-from-excel-to-text/README.md

 the email addresses from the excel file, creates a new text file and writes the email addresses into it, each followed by a comma.
 Using this script, I can easily copy and paste the list from the text file to JibJab in the format needed for it to send the e-cards to all of our recipients.

+The emails and names in candidates.xlsx are fake and for demonstration only.